perrin-isir/xpag/README.md

     conda install -c conda-forge micromamba

-Choose an environmnent name, for instance `xpagenv`.
+Choose an environment name, for instance `xpagenv`.
 The following command creates the `xpagenv` environment with the requirements listed in [environment.yaml](environment.yaml):

     micromamba create --name xpagenv --file environment.yaml